Documentation Index

 GET /api/v1/reviews/{messageId}/wait?channel=agent-123&timeout=120000

-The response includes the new changes_requested status:
+The response includes the review status and human feedback:

 {

-"status": "changes_requested",
+"status": "completed",

 "message": {